Roof Anchor Points

 What is the difference between fall arrest and fall restraint?

-It is vital that workers understand the difference between working in fall arrest and fall restraint when using an anchor points safety system.
+It is vital that workers understand the difference between working in fall arrest and fall restraint when using an anchor point safety system.
 Many workers get this wrong and unfortunately this can result in serious injury or death.
 From our many years of experience we have developed four methods of attachment that can be used when working at heights and using any fall arrest system.
-Click here to read more about our Four Methods of Attachment

 The methods we have developed form the basis for our video induction and training system we have developed.
 This system can be used via our new App or our training portal.
 This system was developed to ensure that if a worker is accessing your roof you can feel confident that they understand how to do so safely.
 As the owner of a fall arrest system you have a legal duty under the Work Health and Safety Act to provide this information and training.
 For more information about our system and how we can tailor it to your specific needs please contact us.